Chrissivert/Smart-greenhouse/protocol.md

 "No sensor section for node " + nodeId

+"Error encrypting the command: Data must not be longer than 245 bytes"

 ## An example scenario

 1. The GreenhouseSimulator starts and creates initial nodes.